Katy B: 2022–present

 On 21 March 2023, Katy released the single "Paradise", in collaboration with Kings of the Rollers.
 The single debuted at number 93 on the UK Singles Downloads Chart ten days later.

+Katy performed on season 12 of Love Island UK as a guest.

 Personal life

 Katy is a Crystal Palace supporter.

 Political views

 On 25 November 2019, along with 35 other musicians, Katy signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.